FatalPy/Rubber-Ducky-CD-DRIVE-Script-WIN10/README.md

 Working Rubber Ducky CD DRIVE Script

 #Tested on WIN10
-#-----> After running the script, open the shell console on the victim computer and execute the script.
+#-----> After running the script, open the shell console on the victim's computer and run the script.
 HAVE FUN :)